7 Design Trends That Have Emerged from the Pandemic

 A main floor bedroom is a great addition to your home, especially if you plan to age in place.
 Not having to navigate staircases as often when we age is an important consideration for many.
 Most main floors have at least a powder room but if you do plan on aging in your home and you have space consider making the power room into a 3 piece with a stand-up shower.
 Making this upgrade will ensure that you can live comfortably all on one level if mobility becomes a concern.

 I am not used to being home for longer than a couple of days at a time.
 Between filming, travel and the office, I don’t get to spend a lot of time at home.
-This summer, when filming and travel was shut down, I had the opportunity to redo my deck – and turn it into a pretty awesome outdoor living space.
+Last summer, when filming and travel were shut down, I had the opportunity to redo my deck – and was able to turn it into a pretty awesome outdoor living space.

 I think this trend will continue well into the new year and beyond.